Posted on 16/2/2021

 “While APRA’s motivation in making these changes is clearly designed as a measure to secure the viability of an industry that is operating in an unsustainable manner, what has been proposed is of real consequence for many Australians,” he says.

 It isn’t all bad news though and with the changes not set to be grandfathered, there’s still time to act, says Eddie.

-“For those professionals without insurance, it’s important to note that there’s still time to lock in income protection before the second wave of changes in July 2021 come into effect” he says.
+“For those professionals without insurance, it’s important to note that there’s still time to lock in income protection before the second wave of changes in October 2021 come into effect,” he says.

 Disclaimer: Any financial product advice is provided by Perks Private Wealth Pty Ltd (AFSL No. 236551) (“PPW”).
 The information provided is general in nature and is not personal financial product advice.
 The information provided has been prepared without taking into account your objectives, financial situation or needs and because of this you should, before acting on it, consider the appropriateness of it having regard to your objectives, financial situation and needs.
 You should carefully read and consider any product disclosure statement that is relevant to any financial product that has been discussed before making any decision about whether to acquire the financial product.
 Please refer to PPW’s FSG for contact information and information about remuneration and associations with product issuers.